Is Your Child Ready for Prep? Understanding School Readiness in Queensland

 A long 1970s study in the US was the basis for the now well-adapted approach.
 The Abecedarian Project was a controlled scientific study of the potential benefits of early childhood education for disadvantaged children.
 Children born between 1972 and 1977 were randomly assigned as babies to either the early educational intervention group or the control group.

-Children in the experimental group received full-time, high-quality educational intervention in an early learning setting from infancy through age
+Children in the experimental group received full-time, high-quality educational intervention in an early learning setting from infancy through age five.

 • Educational activities consisted of “games” incorporated into the child’s day